BiCMat Team

 Dr. Farhad Ahmadijokani

-PhD Mechanical Eng., University of British Columbia (2024)
+PhD Mechanical Eng.
+University of British Columbia (2024)

 MOF, water remediation

-Dr. Farhad Ahmadijokani earned his Ph.D. in Mechanical Engineering from UBC, with a concentration on the application of Metal-Organic Frameworks (MOFs) in environmental contexts.
+Farhad earned his Ph.D. in Mechanical Engineering from UBC, with a concentration on the application of Metal-Organic Frameworks (MOFs) in environmental contexts.
 His ongoing research is centered around exploring the interface between MOFs and biobased polymers for ultimate environmental applications.
 In his role as a postdoctoral fellow, he is actively engaged in structuring MOFs and biobased polymers through techniques such as wet spinning, electrospinning, and 3D printing, with a specific focus on their utilization in carbon dioxide (CO2) capture.

 Tina Raeisi Gahrooee